Is Rice Cereal for Babies Safe?

 What Are the Benefits of Baby Rice Cereal?

-Single-grain cereals such as rice cereal are easy for a parent to modify the texture so baby can eat it, and it’s easy on the infant digestive system.
+Single-grain infant cereals are easy for a parent to modify texture so their baby can eat it, and it’s easy on the infant digestive system.

-Unlike wheat cereals, rice cereal doesn’t contain the common food allergens, wheat and gluten.
-Gluten is a protein found in wheat products.
+Unlike wheat cereals, rice cereal doesn’t contain the common food allergen, wheat.

-Rice cereal is also a source of iron for babies, which is important for baby brain development.
-In fact, studies show that iron-fortified rice cereal (and other fortified grain-based cereals) prevent the occurrence of iron deficiency and anemia in babies.
+Rice cereal is also a source of iron for babies, which is important for healthy brain development.
+In fact, studies show that iron-fortified rice cereal (and other fortified grain-based cereals) prevent low levels of iron and the occurrence of iron deficiency and anemia in babies.

 [Listen to the podcast]: World-renowned iron researcher, Dr. Michael Georgieff, on iron in children.